-These traditional roasted spicy peanuts are the addictive snack that typically accompanies a bia hoi drinking session in Hanoi and I’ve been obsessed with making them since we lived in the Northern Vietnam city four years ago.
+These traditional roasted spicy peanuts are the addictive snack that typically accompanies a bia hoi drinking session in Hanoi and I’ve been obsessed with making them since we lived in the Vietnam capital four years ago.

 I’ve been obsessed with making my own variations of these traditional roasted spicy peanuts at home here in Siem Reap.
 When we were living on Food Street in Hanoi, during a very cold winter, the aromas of traditional roasted spicy peanuts being slowly roasted that emanated from nearby shophouses was irresistible.